 Just to complicate things, not every puppy in each age group will fall within the weights displayed on the chart above.
 Some owners may worry that there is something wrong with their puppy.
 However, don’t worry, because our cuddly Labrador pups vary so much.

 Quite simply, puppies of the same age vary in weight and size, so that means the amount of food you need to feed them will be different.
+Use the guidelines on the packet as a guide, then observe and feel your puppy to check how he is doing.
+You can always chat to your vet if you have any concerns.

 Keeping Your Puppy At The Right Weight